 - Arts & Humanities Citation Index (AHCI)

-- Conference Proceedings Citation Index - Social Science & Humanities
+- Conference Proceedings Citation Index - Social Sciences & Humanities (CPCI-SSH)

-You can search one or more of these databases; select by checking the boxes.
+You can search one or more of these databases from the ISI interface.

 You can search for current and retrospective information, by topic, author, etc. The Web of Science is particularly good for citation searching, to discover how many times a particular author or article has been cited and by whom, and to locate later works which cite a specific article.